 Meteosat Second Generation (MSG) spans 18 years of an atmosphere in evolution.

-21, December 2020
+16 December 2020

-Figure 2 specifies the respective values for regions in the Meteosat-0° field of view.
-Variability can be expected from different soils, cloud frequency and ocean influence in the areas.
-For instance, the increase of sea surface temperature (SST), proxied by 10.8 µm, is moderate in the southern Atlantic compared with land scenes, with a higher increase in IR values.
+Figure 2 specifies the values for regions in the Meteosat-0° field of view.
+Variability can be the result of different soils, cloud frequency and ocean influence in the areas.
+For instance, the increase of sea surface temperature (SST), related to 10.8 µm, is moderate in the southern Atlantic compared with land scenes, with a higher increase in IR values.

-On Figure 3, the average year cycle is presented for the early and the late periods, to illustrate natural variability.
-Oceans fill 71% of the Earth surface, so its analysis in the future (for instance with IASI) can greatly clarify the amount of warming in oceans.
 The area of southern Africa and Mozambique (yellow square) tends to lose energy to space in the balance.
 The tropical area south of Lake Victoria hardly changed in 13 years.

+On Figure 3, the average year cycle is presented for the early and the late periods, to illustrate natural variability.
+Oceans fill 71% of the Earth surface, so its analysis in the future (for instance with the IASI interferometer on board of Metop polar satellites) can greatly clarify the amount of warming in oceans.

 The global ERA-5 atmospheric reanalysis was used in this study to subjectively compare the changes seen in satellite measurements and, respectively, the changes in model 12:00 UTC mean 2-metre-temperatures during the same periods of time.

 In Figure 4 (right) we can see that most of the areas within the Meteosat disc area were slightly (in the order of 0.5 K) warmer towards 2020 compared to the period 2004-2007.
 Over Europe, and many parts in Africa, the difference is more pronounced.
 However, some areas, such as the northern Atlantic, show negative difference.
 The areas with the highest increases in air temperature, e.g. the Mediterranean area or southern Africa, bear resemblance to those with the highest increase in IR radiative flux.